NextronSystems/thor-manual/usage/use-cases.rst

 .. code-block:: doscon

-   C:\temp\thor>thor64.exe --module Filescan --alldrives --path X: --path Y: --path Z:
+   C:\temp\thor>thor64.exe --threads 0 --module Filescan --all-drives --path X: --path Y: --path Z:

 .. note::
-    The ``--alldrives`` flag is only available with a lab license
+    The ``--all-drives`` flag is only available with a lab license

 If needed or desired, the scan can be adapted using the following flags.
 In general, the following options are not recommended but can help in special scenarios.